The most isolated way to run a real server

 Each Cube's hypervisor runs inside a jailer sandbox — its own unprivileged user, chroot, and PID namespace.
 A hypervisor escape lands in that sandbox, not as root on the host.

-Hardware-enforced KVM isolation (the same technology behind AWS Lambda), the most restrictive seccomp filters, and cross-VM memory-dedup side channels disabled.
+KVM-enforced VM isolation (the same virtualization behind AWS Lambda), the most restrictive seccomp filters, and cross-VM memory-dedup side channels disabled.

 No public IP.
 Nothing to attack.